Office of Social Innovation and Civic Participation: Pay For Success

-Program Related Investments
+Program related investments

 The regulations regarding Program Related Investments (PRIs) originally were drafted in 1972 as part of a broad effort on tax reform.
 These rules facilitate the ability of foundations to move beyond conventional grants and use other financial means to support nonprofits or businesses pursuing charitable purposes.
 However, PRIs have not been adopted widely by the nonprofit field because their complexity in part due to the outdated regulations created higher transactions costs for foundations who wanted to use them.

 In 2012, the Treasury Department updated aspects of the regulations for the first time in 40 years since they were first drafted.
 By publishing a set of clarifying examples of how PRIs could be used, the Obama Administration tried to make it easier for foundations to see how they can adopt flexible approaches to the deployment of capital.
 The examples included scenarios including the use of credit enhancements, loan guarantees, lines of credit, even equity investments to achieve their philanthropic missions.

-Impact Investing
+Impact investing

 The Office of Social Innovation has been responsible for elevating impact investing inside the Federal government.
 It has defined impact investing as "the practice of channeling capital toward businesses that intentionally generate economic return and public benefit".
 Such businesses openly track and measure social, environmental, and governance (ESG) considerations alongside their financial returns.

 The Office of Social Innovation has hosted large-scale meetings, including the White House Forum on Impact Economy executed in partnership with the Aspen Institute.
 It launched the National Impact Initiative, a new approach to coordinate federal policy on impact investing.
 This encompasses the work of multiple federal agencies focused on impact investing, including programs such as the SBIC Impact Fund launched by SBA; the Freshworks Fund created by the Treasury Department and US Department of Agriculture; the Accelerating Market Partnerships program of the US State Department; and the Global Development Innovation Ventures partnership managed by USAID.

 The Office has coordinated the US Government's participation in the US's G8 Social Impact Investing Forum and the subsequent work of the Social Impact Investment Task Force chaired Ronald Cohen.
 The US representatives on the Task Force include Matt Bannick, CEO of the Omidyar Network and the Honorable Don Graves, Deputy Assistant Secretary of Treasury.
 The US Advisory Board to the Task Force includes a wide range of thought leaders and impact investors.